IlyaSamoylov45/OnlineCourses/StanfordCourses/Database course/Textbook_Notes_for_lectures/Database System Concepts Readings.md

   - UML actually models objects, whereas E-R models entities.
   - Objects are like entities, and have attributes, but additionally provide a set of functions (called methods) that can be invoked to compute values on the basis of attributes of the objects, or to update the object itself.
   - UML does not support composite or multivalued attributes, and derived attributes are equivalent to methods that take no parameters.
-  - Since classes support encapsulation, UML allows attributes and methods to be preﬁxed with a “+”, “-”, or“#”, which denote respectively public, private and protected access.
+  - Since classes support encapsulation, UML allows attributes and methods to be prefixed with a “+”, “-”, or“#”, which denote respectively public, private and protected access.
   - In UML terminology, relationship sets are referred to as association
   - UML supports nonbinary relationships, using the same diamond notation used in E-R diagrams.
   - You should be aware that the positioning of the constraints is exactly the reverse of the positioning of constraints in E-R diagrams.
   - UML class diagrams also provide notations to represent object-oriented language features such as interfaces.

   <img src= "images/DSCUML.jpg">

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------